waveofmymind/waveofmymind/README.md

 ### 🌊 waveofmymind
-> More worthwhile, With the mind to always move forward
+> For worthwhile Code, With the mind to always move forward

 - I am currently working on **learning even more**.
   - studying - JAVA, Spring, Spring Boot, MySQL, JPA.